5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/A_Guided_Tour.md

 /etc/fstab
 	The fstab file contains a table of device that get mounted when your system boots.
 This file defines your disk drives.
 /etc/hosts/
-	This file lists the network host names and IP address that are intrinsically known
+	This file lists the network host names and IP address that are intrinsically known to the system /etc/init.d
+	This directory contains the script that start various system services typically at boot time.|
+|/bin, /usr/bin|These
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2NTQ5ODk3OF19
+eyJoaXN0b3J5IjpbOTA5MjY1ODcxXX0=
 -->